About Our Fellowship Curriculum

 ID Fellow Career Development Conference

-- Directed by Dr. Wendy Stead and Dr. Christopher Rowley, this bimonthly conference on Friday afternoons addresses issues of high relevance to developing various career paths within ID.
+- Directed by Dr. Wendy Stead and Dr. Douglas Krakower, this bimonthly conference on Friday afternoons addresses issues of high relevance to developing various career paths within ID.
 Topics include Planning for the ID Job Search, ID Career Panel Discussion, Navigating Financial Challenges Post-Fellowship, Malpractice in ID, Optimizing the Mentor-Mentee Relationship, Writing a Research Manuscript, among others.